Ilorin: The "New" Ilorin Central Mosque

-Planning for the rehabilitation, refurbishment and redecoration of the Central Mosque started in 2007 when Alhaji (Dr) Ibrahim Zulu Gambari, CFR, the eleventh Emir of Ilorin, with assistance from Dr. Abubakar Bukola Saraki, the Turaki of Ilorin, and the former Governor of Kwara State, set up a technical committee headed by Alhaji Shehu Abdul-gafar on the rehabilitation and enhancement of the central mosque.
-The committee has invited expertise from specialists in mosque construction from around the world, especially from Saudi Arabia, the United Arab Emirates and Nigeria.
+Planning for the rehabilitation, refurbishment and redecoration of the Central Mosque started in 2007 when Alhaji Ibrahim Zulu Gambari, CFR, the eleventh Emir of Ilorin, with assistance from Abubakar Bukola Saraki, the Turaki of Ilorin, and the former Governor of Kwara State, set up a technical committee headed by Alhaji Shehu Abdul-gafar on the rehabilitation and enhancement of the central mosque.
+The committee has invited expertise from specialists in mosque construction from around the world, especially from Saudi Arabia, the United Arab Emirates, and Nigeria.

 In addition to the general restoration and enhancement of the mosque, it now has a total of 99 domes of different diameters, 75 feet above the floor.
 The large dome is made of gold finish while the four big domes around are coated in green with reflective illumination.
 The mosque form is enveloped within a pyramid shape with a square base and 45 inclinations for the faces.
 It has four accessible minarets, each standing at a height of 150 feet.
 Moreover, all the dilapidated domes and minarets with mosaic finishing were restored and finished with cut-to-size marble.
 The exterior and interior are covered by special marble while the expanded courtyard was constructed with heat-absorbing granite (marble) finish.
 The doors and windows were replaced with specially designed ones befitting the new mosque concept.

-Arts and Tourism
+Arts and tourism

 The city also has a range of tourist attractions such as the Sobi Hill which is said to have offered protection to natives during intertribal wars in ancient times.

 The Okuta Ilorin is located in Asaju's compound, Idi-Ape Quarters.
 It is the stone on which Ojo Isekuse, one of the founders of the city, used to sharpen his metal tools.

 It was actually called "Okuta ilo irin" (meaning stone for sharpening metals).
 It is from this tool, the town Ilorin derived its name.

 The stone was a deified object of worship and sacrifice offerings in the past.

 Pottery is a big business in Ilorin.

 The city has the biggest traditional pottery workshops in Nigeria.
 They are located in the Dada area of Okelele, Eletu in Oju-Ekun, Okekura, Oloje, Abe Emi and Ita Merin.

 The traditional textile industry also thrives in Ilorin.
 In various parts of the city, aso-oke, textiles hand-woven on simple looms, are made in large quantities.

 Aso-oke is purchased by traders and fashion designers from Kwara State, other parts of Nigeria and abroad.

 The cultural center houses the Kwara State Council for Arts and Culture, its performing troupe, and a gallery with artworks and antiquities.
 Souvenirs of cultural and historical values are also available.

 Metropolitan Park, a recreational park, is located on Unity Road.
 The Kwara State Stadium Complex has an Olympic-sized swimming pool with facilities for diving.

 A purpose-built baseball park is located in the Adewole area of the city.

 The Esie Museum is of major importance to the Nigeria's many cultures.